For a quick visual guide to our bill - https://www.amber.com.au/bill-help

 - You may have multiple charges here with names like "peak" "off peak" and "shoulder," which would indicate you are on a network tariff that has different charges for your usage depending on when you have used electricity.
 These tariffs can sometimes be changed but every Network has different rules and regulations surrounding this.
-Get in touch with us if you would like to know more about your network tariff!
+Check out our article on tariffs for more info, or get in touch with us.

 - This is the amount that all retailers pay the market operator to run the energy market and provide grid stabilization services